Professor

 Information for Prospective Students

 PhD candidates.
 I generally accept applications for highly qualified PhD students on a yearly basis through the UIUC CS or ECE departments.
-If you email me your CV and I encourage you to apply, then I consider you a qualified candidate.
+Please email me your CV and outline a potential research topic that you would like to investigate with me.
+This description must include technical detail, including relevant papers and possible approaches that you would use to address the topic.
+You may wish to investigate recent papers from my lab's website.
+Once you share this plan, I will be able to provide further advice about whether you would make a good fit.
 If you do not receive a response, this means that your background probably isn't a good fit for my lab, and your chances of getting accepted are small.
+There is no need to send repeated emails hoping for a response; they get instantly deleted.

 Master's students.
 I do not admit Master's students into UIUC, so please do not bother contacting me about admissions.
 If you are already a Master's student at UIUC, my policy for accepting students into my lab is as follows: